 Who Is in the "Russian Doll" Season 2 Cast?

 Lyonne and Barnett will return for "Russian Doll" season two to reprise their roles as Nadia and Alan, respectively.
 Greta Lee (Maxine), Rebecca Henderson (Lizzy), and Elizabeth Ashley (Ruth) will also return alongside newcomers Annie Murphy, Carolyn Michelle Smith, and Sharlto Copley.

 Will There Be a Third Season of "Russian Doll"?

-And, as luck would have it, a previous interview with the creators also hinted at a potential third season.
-"We definitely pitched it as this three-season idea, and yet, it's so interesting to think about how that shapes and morphs in the time since making it," Lyonne previously told The Hollywood Reporter.
-"Who knows if we'll be lucky enough to go back down the rabbit hole?
+As luck would have it, a previous interview with the creators also hinted at a potential third season.
+"We definitely pitched it as this three-season idea, and yet, it's so interesting to think about how that shapes and morphs in the time since making it," Lyonne told The Hollywood Reporter.
+"Who knows if we'll be lucky enough to go back down the rabbit hole.
 That's tomorrow's question.
 But I think we have some ideas."

 When Does "Russian Doll" Season 2 Premiere on Netflix?